 The concepts of a capsule wardrobe, minimalism and investing in quality pieces may seem to oppose each other at first, but the truth is it's all about balance.
 In order for a user to fit all these three concepts, the key focus is to balance what you buy.
 If you are purely focused on having a balanced wardrobe through everything else, but neglect accentuating your basics by investing in quality pieces, then you're not going to feel as if you actually have a well-coordinated wardrobe.

-The ultimate goal when starting out on the journey of building a capsule wardrobe is to make sure that you don't overbuy.
+The ultimate goal when venturing out on the journey to start a capsule wardrobe is to make sure that you don't overbuy.
 If this was a recipe, the rule of thumb would be to make sure each ingredient has been used at least twice in your wardrobe.
 This way, you only need to buy what you like and you won't regret any purchase.

-In this post, I'm going to touch on the main aspects, benefits and essentials to make it as easy as possible for you to start a capsule wardrobe.
+In this post, I'm going to touch on the main aspects, benefits and essentials to make it as easy as possible for you to achieve this type of wardrobe..
 Once you transition your closet, you'll notice the added benefits from not stressing over what to wear every day.

 What are the benefits of a capsule wardrobe?

-There are many benefits of a capsule wardrobe.
+There are many benefits to a capsule wardrobe.
 For example, it is easy to maintain and can be easily adjusted for different seasons.
 It is also easy to dress up or down depending on the occasion without having to worry about what you might wear.
-The key to using a capsule wardrobe are strategies.
+The key when you start a capsule wardrobe is strategy.

 What are some essential capsule clothes?